 Otherwise, all you need to do is go to the bank, submit your documents and fill out an application.
 The timeline will vary from bank to bank; larger international banks can usually open your account in the same afternoon, while local banks may take up to a week.

-If you’re withdrawing money from your own bank and your own branch, you won’t run into any fees at the ATM.
-If you need to get cash from a different bank, or even a different branch of your own bank, you can expect a fee between 15 and 30 dirhams.
+If you’re withdrawing money from your own bank, you won’t normally run into any fees at the ATM.
+If you need to get cash from a different bank, you can expect to pay a fee.